Could High-Tech Brain Scans Help Diagnose ADHD?

 By providing information that is impossible to obtain from a simple clinical examination, Dr. Amen claims, “SPECT adds to the richness of the diagnosis and helps target treatment.”
 The images are useful in a range of psychiatric and neurological disorders, not just ADHD, he says.

 “No one with a simple problem comes to see us,” Dr. Amen says.
-His average ADHD patient carries at least three other diagnoses – usually anxiety, bipolar disorder, conduct disorder, or a mood disorder.
+His average ADHD patient carries at least three other diagnoses – usually anxiety, conduct disorder, or a mood disorder.
 “Head trauma is much more common than people think.
 Forty percent of my patients have some sort of injury.”

 According to Dr. Amen, SPECT can do more than show who has ADHD.
 He says it can identify which of his six ADHD “subtypes” a person has.
 Each subtype requires its own kind of treatment, claims Dr. Amen.